JanMarcelKezmann/Apache-Airflow-Beam-TensorFlow-Examples/README.md

  </li>
 </ol>

-<p>You are now finished setting up Airflow and its dependencies, now when the Airflow Webserver has startet, go into your browser and run <a href="localhost:8080">**localhost:8080**</a> in a new tab.
+<p>You are now finished setting up Airflow and its dependencies, now when the Airflow Webserver has startet, go into your browser and run <a href="http://localhost:8080"><strong>localhost:8080</strong></a> in a new tab.
 A local page showing the current DAGs should load.
-Here all your dags, which are in the above configured *dags_folder* should appear (as far as the code has no bugs in the DAGs Pipeline)
+Here all your dags, which are in the above configured "dags_folder" should appear (as far as the code has no bugs in the DAGs Pipeline)

 ## Run a Pipeline